 Camberwell Arts is a registered charity that aims to represent and promote the diverse cultural geographies of Camberwell.

-Camberwell Arts was established 20 years ago by a group of local residents and artists.
-Founded by Selina Hamilton, they sought to highlight the diversity of the local arts scene by establishing an annual arts week and open studio programme.
+Founded in 1994 by Selina Hamilton and a group of local residents and artists, they sought to highlight the diversity of the local arts scene by establishing an annual arts week and open studio programme.
 Later developing into the annual Festival, which since June 1994 and has become a regular feature in the local calendar.

-As one of the first and now longest running local arts festivals in the UK, Camberwell Arts Festival works in partnership with local residents and artists studio’s, galleries and arts organisations to programme a 9 day festival of exhibitions, events, open studios, walks, talks and workshops.
+As one of the first and now longest running local visual arts festivals in the UK, Camberwell Arts Festival works in partnership with local residents and artists studio’s, galleries and arts organisations to programme a 9 day festival of exhibitions, events, open studios, walks, talks and workshops.